mberktas/three-card-monte/README.md

-# three-card-monte
+# Three Card Monte

-it's three card monte game also known as the find the lady
+It is three card monte game a.k.a the find the lady

 [live demo](https://vue-three-card-monte.herokuapp.com/)